keystonejs/keystone/packages/fields/src/types/CalendarDay/README.md

 ## GraphQL

 `CalendarDay` fields use the `String` type in GraphQL.
-They produce and values according to their configured `format` but always expect values in ISO8601 (`YYYY-MM-DD`) format.
+They produce values according to their configured `format` but always expect values in ISO8601 (`YYYY-MM-DD`) format.

 ### Input Fields